A lighter is the most common tool used for starting a Fire. But do you know how to use it to its full potential?

 Similar to using a static stick or your leg, but instead, you run a stick across your wheel

-Remove Child Safety
+Child Safety MUST be removed

 You should remove the Child Safety from your lighter BEFORE heading out on a trip.
 Obviously, you will need to keep your lighter away from small children, but you should do that anyways.